malan88/standingwater/src/markdown/posts/220805-silicon.md

 The most important resource today is not physical.
 It's a type of know-how.
 The know-how to make integrated circuits.

+Land can be controlled by just a single man, paying a lot of dumb powerless people to control it.
+But Know-How can only be controlled through the cooperation of all the people that know how.
+If there is a more succinct demonstration of how democracy has triumphed in the modern world, I haven't found it.

 [wnf]:
   https://www.amazon.com/Why-Nations-Fail-Origins-Prosperity/dp/0307719227/ref=sr_1_1?crid=XQ5R3B73L02W&keywords=why+nations+fail&qid=1659731931&sprefix=why+nations+fail%2Caps%2C132&sr=8-1
 [wafer]: https://en.wikipedia.org/wiki/Wafer_(electronics)